-Should you focus on breastfeeding BEFORE you have your baby?
+Why you should focus on breastfeeding BEFORE you have your baby

 The truth is the hospital system is not what it used to be.
 It’s big business and it’s geared towards time efficiency.
 To put it politely, this is not always in the best interests of the breastfeeding mother and her baby.

 Here are 3 reasons why it’s necessary to prepare for breastfeeding:

 ▶ When your baby arrives, the first few days and weeks may feel overwhelming.
 It’s a new transition.
 A whole new way of living with so many ‘new normals’ for you to get used to.
 The last thing you need is to feel even more overwhelmed because of breastfeeding.
 You’ll thank yourself later when you know the principles behind avoiding the most common complications.